 Printable Eggs + Cards

-To make this Easter activity easy to follow, I’ve created 12 Eggs of Easter printable cards & symbols list that have the scripture verses printed out that coordinate with each egg.
+To make this Easter activity SUPER easy to do, I’ve created these adorable 12 Eggs of Easter printable cards & symbols list.
+Each card has the scripture verse that coordinates with each object.

 Egg 1 -The Sacrament Symbolizes Christ’s Sacrifice

 - object in egg: small cracker representing the Sacrament

 - scripture references: Matthew 26:26-28, 3 Nephi 20:3-4, 6-8, 3 Nephi 26:13